department-of-veterans-affairs/vagov-content/pages/disability/about-disability-ratings.md

 ---
 <div class="va-introtext">

-Find out how we determine your disability rating.
+Learn about VA disability ratings and how we decide your rating.
+Plus, get a link to the VA disability rating chart, called the Combined Ratings table, which shows how we calculate disability rating percentages for Veterans with more than one service-connected condition.

 </div>

-### What is a disability rating?
+### What is a VA disability rating?

 We assign you a disability rating based on the severity of your disability.
 We use this rating to determine your compensation rate.

-### What does VA use to decide my disability rating?
+### What does VA use to decide my VA disability rating?

 We base your rating on: